liufly/liufly.github.io/_publications/acl-2019-refreader.md

 ```
 @InProceedings{Liu+:2019,
-  author    = {Liu, Fei  and  Zettlemoyer, Luke and Jacob, Eisenstein},
+  author    = {Liu, Fei  and  Zettlemoyer, Luke and Eisenstein, Jacob},
   title     = {The Referential Reader: A RecurrentEntity Network for Anaphora Resolution},
   booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics},
   year      = {2019},